pokt-network/organization/milestones/1-08-01-2021/pocket-js-refactor/milestone.md

 - Transfer an updated Pocket JS docs to Github.

 ### Proposal Estimated Timeline
-Three weeks
+Six weeks
 ### How to test functionality?
-The package will need to maintain the legacy standard (aminoJS) until the transition period is over for both testnet and production.
-A new flag will be added to the Configuration class to determine if the transactions are going to be using the AminoJS or Protobuf library, the name of the flag will be "useLegacyTxSignature".

-The library must maintain every functionality prior to this upgrade.
+Each package will have the proper Unit and Integration tests, they will be executed in order to assure each one of them to pass positive and negative scenarios.
+Compatibility tests are going to done using the current applications under a test environment (Wallet, Explorer, Dashboard).

 ## Rank Vote
 https://github.com/pokt-network/organization/tree/main/rank-votes/1-08-01-2021
 ### Contract